PI-Portal/pi_portal/pi_portal/modules/tasks/README.md

 ### Routers

-Tasks have a [priority](./enums.py) property that allows them to be routed by an implementation of [RouterBase](./queue/bases/router_base.py).
-The router will send each task to the correct queue for it's configured priority.
+Tasks have a [routing label](./enums.py) property that allows them to be routed by an implementation of [RouterBase](./queue/bases/router_base.py).
+The router will send each task to the correct queue for it's configured routing label.

+Each [task type](./enums.py) has a [default routing label](./config.py) which can optionally be overridden during creation.

 ### Workers

-Each queue priority will have one or more implementations of [WorkerBase](./workers/bases/worker_base.py) consuming tasks from the queue and instantiating processors to do the actual task work.
+The queue associated with each routing label will have one or more implementations of [WorkerBase](./workers/bases/worker_base.py) consuming tasks from the queue and instantiating processors to do the actual task work.

 There is also a separate [WorkerBase](./workers/bases/worker_base.py) implementation that runs a set of [cron jobs](./workers/cron_jobs) at specific intervals of time.
 This worker does no task processing, but rather creates tasks to send to the queues for processing.